serenity-is/docs/tutorials/courses/README.md

 Use the `StudentCoursesEditor` attribute to specify the grid editor for this field.

 The `SkipNameCheck` attribute prevents Serenity from looking for a physical column for this field in the `StudentsRow` table; this field represents the detail side of the master–detail relationship.

+> **Note:** The `StudentCoursesEditor` attribute is generated from the TypeScript editor class by Serenity's client-types transform (`sergen t`, which also runs during `dotnet build`).
+If the attribute isn't found when you build, rebuild the project so the generated attribute file is picked up.

 After this change, the Student dialog displays a grid editor to view and edit StudentCourses records.